edvisor-io/web-client-e2e/README.md

 # web-client-e2e

+🤖 : *"My name is Trillian!
+I'll be your guide to Galaxy E2E Alpha!"*

 ##### current status of this repo (for context)

-Currently in the process of transforming to ES6 syntax.
+We're in the process of transforming to ES6.

 ## What is this repo? ⚙

-End-to-end test suites for the Edvisor.io web-client
+🤖 : *"This repo contains end-to-end test suites for the Edvisor.io web-client"*

 ## Quickly making sense of this repo ⚡️